cChimney/Discord-Token-Generator-Praise/README.md

 ![image](https://user-images.githubusercontent.com/77902240/134991212-5fd70c5b-ba5b-4427-aa7d-3452bbebafa6.png)

 # Praise Member Botting Services
-Need members for your Discord server?
-Join Praise.
-We'll get you members quick as long as you not broke.
+Need members for your discord server or tokens that are unlocked and cheapest in the whole community?
+Join praise!
+If you find a cheaper shop with stock we'll lower the price ;)

 https://discord.gg/VS8Nt2pBKF

 ## Questions and Answers
 **What kind of services do you sell?**
-We offer quality server botting services to get your server to a high member count.
+We offer quality server botting services to get your server to a high member count, we'll give the locked tokens so you can online the tokens!
+We also offer high quality discord tokens that are email verified!
+Unlimited stock( Just gotta wait a bit sometimes).
+UHQ so they are hard to get locked!

 **Are you legit?**
 Of course we're legit.
 We make sure to build a trustworthy community!